GrossfieldLab/loos/README.md

 resources for developing with LOOS on the [GitHub wiki](https://github.com/GrossfieldLab/loos/wiki), particularly the [Tutorials for Developers](https://github.com/GrossfieldLab/loos/wiki/Tutorials-for-Developers).

+### Release 4.1.0

+This release includes a number of fixes related to issues listed on github.
+Added support for PDBx, mmCIF, and MDTraj-HDF5 formats.

 ### Release 4.0.4

 This release includes a number of fixes that address recent issues listed on github.
 Molecular